gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

     current-context: gke-workshop
     ```

-1. Check if you can get pods with the `gke-workshop` context
+1. Check if you can get Pods with the `gke-workshop` context.

     ```shell
     kubectl auth can-i get pods